tudo-aqua/bgw/docs/concepts/drag-and-drop/DragAndDropExample.md

 }
 ````

-## Make an element draggable
+## Make a component draggable

-To start of with this drag and drop example, a draggable element has to be declared.
+To start of with this drag and drop example, a draggable component has to be declared.
 In this case the ``redToken``
 should be draggable.
 This can be achieved by setting the following property:

 ````kotlin